PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

     no_log: 'yes'
 ```

-Here is the address object we need to create:
+Here is an example of the address object we will create:

 ![Wordpress Server](img/wordpress.png)